Tampering with Identification Numbers: Texas Penal Code §31.11

 What is the current Texas law about Tampering with Identification Numbers?

-The current Texas law defines the offense of Tampering with Identification Numbers in Penal Code Section §31.11 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Tampering with Identification Numbers in Penal Code Section §31.11, as follows:[1]

 (a) A person commits an offense if the person: